What is telephone etiquette?

 Question: 33

-How do you speak to someone in a business relationship whom you do not know well?
+in a business relationship whom you do not know well?

 a.
 Try and discuss personal matters as it will help you to get to know them- ask about their family, weekends, hobbies.